LTUC/amman-dotnet-401d2/curriculum/class-32/facilitator/README.md

    - Setup [SendGrid](email.md)
      - Note - we only use SendGrid as an option, there are many many others!

 ## What changed from yesterday?
 Building off of yesterday's demo

 ## What might students struggle with today?
 The lab is requiring they start to build out the architecture of their database to hold the Basket items and basket for the user.

 ## What bugs, issues, or surprises have come up in the past for this class?

 ## General comments

+Guidance:

+- How does adding something to your cart change what's visible on the storefront?